 Although things are moving fast in the industry, we can gage which way the wind is blowing so to speak.
 Apps, that is.
 Full-blown software on the go to aid you in your basic editing needs.
 Can it get any better?
 Yes, it can.
 Add a drone to the equation and voilà; mind blown.
 Aerial photography and videography is a daring new trend and allows the photographer and videographer to capture those precious moments from an interesting angle.
 Now imagine, a high-resolution compact durable camera flying a thousand feet up, remotely controlled on your mobile device giving you real-time playback and editing capabilities.
 Once again technology has once again pushed the art of photography to new bounds, setting challenges and brand new goals to achieve for all of us.

-Weapon of choice: the camera rig
+Photography weapon of choice: the camera rig

 The outcome of a race is directly related to how well you tune your vehicle.
 The equivalent for photographers?
 The camera rig.
 Most amateur photographers may not realize it, but the camera rig is as important to a photographer as the right camera, lens and light.
 The best way to ensure all those fancy new features of your camera result in better shots is to also invest in your rig.
 We see fancy updates in the future of the humble rig.
 Better design, smoother adjustments, better mounts and seamless integration.